Paraphraser/PiBuilder/README.md

 The steps are:

-1. Connect your media (SD or SSD) to your support platform (eg Mac/PC).
+1. Connect your media (SD or SSD) to your support host (eg Mac/PC).
 2. Launch Raspberry Pi Imager.
 3. Click <kbd>CHOOSE OS</kbd>.
 4. Scroll down and choose "Use custom".